Israel at CYJ!

 With pride, we teach our campers:

-- The autonomous Jewish state of Israel has a fundamental right to exist.
+- The Jewish state of Israel has a fundamental right to exist.

 - The accomplishments of the Israeli people in the last seven decades are incredible and worth being proud of!

-- The people of Israel are our family, and the country is a wonderful place to visit, to learn, and to live!
+- The people of Israel are our family, and our country is a wonderful place to visit, learn, and live!

 ISRAEL PROGRAMMING AT CAMP